mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 ## Bonus: posterior grid approximation

 We have not talked about what the log density is useful for.
-One example would be to find the mode of the posterior distribution, the most likely value being the mode.
+One example would be to find the mode of the posterior distribution, i.e. finding the most likely value for our parameters.

 In this case the observed sample mean is $$1.5$$, which will be moved a little towards $$0$$ by the Normal zero-mean prior.
 This means that the Maximum A